List of informally named dinosaurs: Magulodon

 "Magulodon" is the name given to an as yet undescribed genus of dinosaur from the Early Cretaceous (Aptian to Albian stages, approximately 112 million years ago).
 It was a possible ornithischian, either an ornithopod or basal ceratopsian, which was discovered in the Arundel Formation of Maryland, United States.
 The type species, "Magulodon muirkirkensis", was coined by Kranz in 1996.
-It is a tooth taxon, based solely on a single tooth.
+It is a tooth taxon, based solely on a single tooth discovered in April 1990.
 Since it has not been formally described, it is also a nomen nudum.
 It was considered to be an indeterminate specimen in a paper which cited the intended type specimen but avoided using the name to prevent taxonomic clutter.

 Maltaceratops

 "Maltaceratops" is the informal name given to an as yet undescribed genus of centrosaurine ceratopsian from the Late Cretaceous (Campanian-aged) Judith River Formation of Montana.
 The proposed type species is "M. hammondorum", and the proposed holotype is a possible skull.
 It had been previously nicknamed the "Malta new taxon".